-During the year ended 31 August 2020, the Group was not aware of any incidents of non-compliance with laws and regulations in Hong Kong that have a significant impact on the Group, concerning product health and safety, advertising, labelling and privacy matters relating to products and services provided.
+During the year ended 31 August 2021, the Group was not aware of any incidents of non-compliance with laws and regulations in Hong Kong that have a significant impact on the Group, concerning product health and safety, advertising, labelling and privacy matters relating to products and services provided.
 The relevant laws and regulations include, but are not limited to, the Supply of Services (Implied Terms) Ordinance (Cap.
 457, Laws of Hong Kong) and the Personal Data (Privacy) Ordinance (Cap.
-486, Laws of Hong Kong).
+486, Laws of Hong Kong) and Trade Descriptions Ordinance (Cap.
+362, Laws of Hong Kong).